ansible/community-docs/execution_environments/execution_environments_overview.rst

 The dependencies have to be installed and sometimes can conflict with each other.

-One way to **partly** resolve dependency issue is to use Python virtual environments on Ansible controle node.
+One way to **partly** resolve dependency issue is to use Python virtual environments on Ansible control node.
 However, applied to Ansible, it has drawbacks and natural limitations.

 Content separation